Feeding the Hoards at Christmas....how I do it!

 So, so much food and so, so much work goes into the day, just to end up feeling stuffed to the brim and sluggish as all hell the next day.

 There's another post where I gave you some tips to surviving the feasting fiesta that goes down in December and hangs around through a bit of January while we’re all in holiday mode.
-If you missed it then check it out here.
+If you missed it then check it out here

-Today, I’m going to give you a run down of how I easily feed 20 odd people twice in the month of December.
 It ain’t all bad!
 I love having a happy hoard of people at the end of the day, so there’s no slap up involved here.
 Nor packaged shortcuts as you can imagine!

-BUT I will give everyone shortcut graces, it’s making the right shortcut that counts.
+I will give everyone shortcut graces, it’s making the right shortcut that counts.

 Here’s how my Festive day looks.